Relationship of Donald Trump and Jeffrey Epstein: Early years (1980s–1992)

 Trump said that his friendship with Epstein started in the late 1980s.
 The two men were neighbors and would visit each other's properties.
-On the July 16, 2025 episode of Erin Burnett Outfront, Jack O'Donnell, who served as COO of Trump Plaza and Casino from 1987 to 1990, claimed in an interview with CNN reporter Erin Burnett that, among other things, "In my mind, [Epstein] was his best friend, you know, [throughout] the time I was there for four years."
+On the July 16, 2025, episode of Erin Burnett Outfront, Jack O'Donnell, who served as COO of Trump Plaza and Casino from 1987 to 1990, claimed in an interview with CNN reporter Erin Burnett that, among other things, "In my mind, [Epstein] was his best friend, you know, [throughout] the time I was there for four years."
 They would often visit the casino floor together, with O'Donnell also recounting one occasion where he reprimanded both Trump and Epstein when they brought in some girls who were under the New Jersey legal gambling age of 21.
-O'Donnell previous wrote about this incident in his 1991 book Trumped!, though Epstein's name would be omitted by the book's publisher.
+O'Donnell previously wrote about this incident in his 1991 book Trumped!, though Epstein's name would be omitted by the book's publisher.

-In 1990, Epstein bought a mansion two miles north of Mar-a-Lago, which Trump had purchased five years earlier in 1985.
+In 1990, Epstein bought a mansion two miles north of Mar-a-Lago, which Trump had purchased five years earlier.
 In 1992, Trump invited NBC to film a party he threw for himself and Epstein at Mar-a-Lago, where they joined various NFL cheerleaders.
 In the NBC video, Trump was filmed at a Mar-a-Lago party whispering in Epstein's ear, prompting Epstein to start laughing.
 NBC News revealed footage of the party in July 2019, showing Trump, Epstein and the cheerleaders.
 At one point during the video, Trump appears to tell Epstein: "Look at her, back there ...
 She's hot."